WADS’ next production will be

 The Government Inspector (or, A Little Local Difficulty), adapted by Philip Goulding from Nikolai Gogol's classic comedy.
 The play will run for three nights at Whitchurch Parish Hall from Thursday 19 to Saturday 21 June.

+WADS tries to keep out of politics, but there are some things you can’t remain silent about.
 Winston Churchill said, just before WWII began, that “The arts are essential to any complete life.
 The State owes it to itself to sustain and encourage them”.
 He is also alleged to have said, in response to a suggestion to cut arts funding to support the war effort, “Then what would be fighting for?”
-In fact, he didn’t say that, but then he also didn’t wear a suit to the White House when he was a war leader.
+In fact, he didn’t say that, but then he also didn’t wear a suit to the White House when he was a war leader – who would.
+We need to stick up for our Ukrainian friends.

 The version of the play that WADS is putting on has had some great reviews - “Goulding's adaptation is vigorous and pointed.
 The laughs keep coming,” “The funniest English version of